yuntae1116/Doping-Related-Performance-Anomalies-in-Elite-Male-Weightlifting/README.md

 This will load `new_male_test.csv` and demonstrate the full workflow:
 data preprocessing, K-Means clustering, regression modeling (Decision Tree, Random Forest, K-Neighbors), and evaluation.

-⚠️ Note: Results will **not exactly reproduce** the manuscript because the dataset here is synthetic.
+Note: Results will **not exactly reproduce** the manuscript because the dataset here is synthetic.

 ## Data Availability
 The file `new_male_test.csv` contains only **synthetic data** (100 randomly generated records) for demonstration and reproducibility.

-The **real dataset** (26,293 competition records, including 1,358 linked to sanctioned athletes) is **available from the corresponding author upon reasonable request**, as stated in the manuscript.
+The **real dataset** is **available from the corresponding author upon reasonable request**, as stated in the manuscript.

 ## License
 These supplementary materials are provided for reproducibility and educational purposes only.